 So, what changed?

 Readers of this blog know that I have a baby boy.
-Therefore, definitely something happened as I am now living a life that I so strongly attempted to avoid.
+Therefore, definitely, something happened as I am now living a life that I so strongly attempted to avoid.

 As you can imagine, my wife, my parents and my in-laws were upset when they discovered my thoughts about not having kids.
 If I am being honest, my wife and I never discussed whether we want kids.
 We assumed that we both want kids, and it was just a matter of when rather than if.
 This was not an assumption without basis.
 I love kids and have spent countless days with my nieces and nephews.
 They are adorable.
-It was only recently (3-4 years) that I changed my mind towards not wanting kids of my own.
+It was only recently (3-4 years) that I changed my mind about not wanting kids of my own.
 As explained above, I did not see the need and definitely did not have space in my life for kids.

 My wife was confident that one day, I will change my mind.
 She wanted kids too, but she wasn’t ready yet and figured by the time she was ready, I would come around.
 Well, she was wrong in this instance.
 I did not come around.
 The lapse in time only cemented my position.